zenoamaro/react-quill/README.md

 `theme`
 : The name of the theme to apply to the editor.
 Defaults to `snow`, Quill's standard theme.
 Pass `null` to use the minimal core theme.
 See the [docs on themes](#theme) for more information on including the required stylesheets.

+`tabIndex`
+: The order in which the editor becomes focused, among other controls in the page, during keyboard navigation.

 `bounds`
 : Selector or DOM element used by Quill to constrain position of popups.
 Defaults to `document.body`.